Nepul321/Github-profiles-search/README.md

 # Github-profiles-search
-A simple web app created with Vanilla Javascript and bootstrap that can search github profiles.
+A simple web app created with Vanilla Javascript and bootstrap that can search for github profiles.